 • [your project here]

-Preference will be given to applications that (1) assist faculty who are new to global health-related research* and (2) benefit the University’s threefold mission of research, teaching, or service.
+Preference is given to applications that (1) assist faculty who are new to global health-related research and (2) foster collaborations that have a high likelihood of generating successful external funding proposals.

 Full-time faculty (tenure, research, and clinical tracks) from all units at UNC are eligible to apply for funding.
 Adjunct faculty, post-docs, and medical residents are not eligible for this funding opportunity.
 Degree-seeking students of all levels may co-apply with a faculty member who meets the eligibility requirements.